cosmos/testnets/testnet-wednesdays/demoday10/README.md

 docker compose up
 ```

-If everything went well, you should be able to reach the Grafana dashboard at `http://your.nodes.address:3000`
+If everything went well, you should end up seeing messages from the `cvms-indexer` and `cvms-exporter` services.
+* You can now reach the Grafana dashboards at `http://your.nodes.address:3000/dashboards`
-Try looking at the `Validator Consensus Dashboard`.
+* Try looking at the `Validator Consensus Dashboard`.
 It should look like this:

 ![Grafana screenshot](./consensus-dashboard.png)